 Make sure you take a USB charging lead with you that fits your devices as many aircraft now have USB sockets so you can charge devices in the air.
 If you are on an aircraft without then you will need a power bank if your device dies mid-flight.
 See the advice on portable chargers and power bank chargers below.

 Any device containing a battery, particularly a lithium battery, comes under scrutiny at airport security these days.
 I believe all portable chargers and power bank chargers currently available contain lithium ion batteries.

 With a few exceptions, you can take these in your carry on bag.
 The exception being any power banks larger than 100 watt hours.
 You can take two of these devices per passenger though.
 Some airlines will allow up to 160 watt hours so check with your airline if yours are over 100 watt hours but under 160 watt hours.

-It is very important to remember that you cannot put these in your checked luggage!
+It is very important to remember that you cannot put power banks in your checked luggage!
 You cannot put any spare lithium batteries in checked bags and these count as spare batteries under these regulations.
 If you do your checked bags are likely to be opened by airport security officers (breaking in if necessary) and the battery pack confiscated.

 I have been using an Anker PowerCore 20100 for a while now which works with most devices, can charge an iPhone over 5 times, and is allowed in your carry on bag.

 NOTE: You may be asked by security officials to switch your power bank on to show that it is actually a functioning power bank so make sure that it has some charge in it so you can do this.
 It you can’t then it may be confiscated.